LaunchYourVibe

 3 Levels

-LaunchYourVibe T-07
+LAUNCHYOURVIBE T-07

 Every level you add competes with the others.
 Primary, secondary, and body.
 That's the hierarchy.
 Adding a fourth level usually means the third was doing too much.